chinapedia/wikipedia.abstract.en/Page/Helsinki.md

 Cityscape

-HelsinkiToolonlahti.jpgnlahti]] Lutheran_Cathedral_Helsinki.jpg is among the most prominent buildings in the city.]]
+nlahti]] is among the most prominent buildings in the city.]]
 Carl Ludvig Engel, appointed to plan a new city centre on his own, designed several neoclassical buildings in Helsinki.
 The focal point of Engel's city plan was the Senate Square.
 It is surrounded by the Government Palace (to the east), the main building of Helsinki University (to the west), and (to the north) the large Helsinki Cathedral, which was finished in 1852, twelve years after Engel's death.
 Helsinki's epithet, "The White City of the North", derives from this construction era.

 Helsinki is also home to numerous Art Nouveau-influenced (Jugend in Finnish) buildings belonging to the romantic nationalism trend, designed in the early 20th century and strongly influenced by _Kalevala_, which was a common theme of the era.
 Helsinki's Art Nouveau style is also featured in central residential districts, such as Katajanokka and Ullanlinna.
 An important architect of the Finnish Art Nouveau style was Eliel Saarinen, whose architectural masterpiece was the Helsinki Central Station.